Betamethasone-17-valerate, neomycin sulphate.

 Genotoxicity: Neomycin sulphate: Neomycin was negative in the Ames test, HGPRT mutations assay in Chinese hamster ovary (CHO) cells and mouse bone marrow micronucleus test.

-Pregnancy: Betamethasone 17-valerate: Subcutaneous administration of betamethasone 17-valerate to mice or rats at doses ≥0.1 mg/kg/day or rabbits at doses ≥12 micrograms/kg/day during pregnancy produced foetal abnormalities including cleft palate.
+Pregnancy: Betamethasone 17-valerate: Subcutaneous administration of betamethasone 17-valerate to mice or rats at doses ≥0.1 mg/kg/day or rabbits at doses ≥12 micrograms/kg/day during pregnancy produced foetal abnormalities including cleft palate and intrauterine growth retardation.

 Betamethasone valerate is a potent topical corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of steroid responsive dermatoses.
 Neomycin sulphate is an aminoglycoside broad spectrum antibiotic.